russell-n/thetuna/tuna/documentation/user/case_studies/random_restarts/random_restarts_full_table.rst

 How can we understand how the :ref:`Hill Climbing with Random Restarts <hill-climbing-random-restarts>` parameters should be set while trying to optimize device placement on a table and how does it perform relative to the :ref:`Simulated Annealing <tuna-optimizers-simulatedannealing-background>` optimizer?

-As with the :ref:`Simulated Annealing Case Study <case-study-annealing-simulated-table>`,  we'll use data collected by exhaustively sweeping a table and passing it to the optimizer to see how it performs.
-Since we did an exhaustive sweep we know what the best and worst cases are so we can see how many times the optimizer has to lookup a value to see how good a candidate is.
+As with the :ref:`Simulated Annealing Case Study <case-study-annealing-simulated-table>`,  we'll use data collected by exhaustively sweeping a table and pass this data to the optimizer to see how it performs.
+Since we did an exhaustive sweep we know what the best and worst cases and we can see how many times the optimizer has to lookup a value to see how good a candidate is before reaching a solution.
 The count of lookups can then be compared with a `real` iperf session or by estimating the number of seconds each lookup would take.
 .. '

 The Simulation Data
 -------------------

+This is a duplication of what is in the :ref:`Simulated Annealing Case Study <case-study-annealing-simulated-table>` so if you have already seen it you can jump down to the explanation of :ref:`how the Random-Restarts works <case-study-random-restarts-pseudocode>`.

 Alex created the data-set (:download:`download <../data/data_step50.csv>`) by stepping through the table coordinates (with a step-size of 50) while the table was inside a Faraday cage and measuring throughput using iperf.
+The table I'm referring to is a two-axis table that Cameron created for another project but wasn't using (a version of the control code that I modified to run in the tuna is somewhat documented `here <http://rallion.bitbucket.org/others/xytable/index.html>`_).

-The file is a csv with the row-indices assumed to be the y-values and the column-indices assumed to the be the x-values (both scaled by the step-size of 50).
-The values are the iperf bandwidth measurements for the location on the table (the traffic was run downstream for 5 seconds with the TCP window set to 256 K).
+The data-file is a csv with the row-indices assumed to be the y-values and the column-indices assumed to the be the x-values (both scaled by the step-size of 50 so row 1 (using a zero-based index) maps to y=50 on the physical table).
+The values in the data are the iperf bandwidth measurements for the location on the table (the traffic was run downstream for 5 seconds with the TCP window set to 256 K).

 Data Plots
 ~~~~~~~~~~